pierre-ecarlat/datasets/README.md

 This project contains all the scripts I use for downloading / converting / manipulating / analyzing datasets.
 Most of them have been written to be generic, but are still quite high level, so any uncommon use may work, but there is no guarantee.
 These datasets are used in my projects, see the other repositories for some example of use.
+[Quite important notice]: there is no rollback on the scripts, so it's always better to use the duplicate option / do a backup.

 ## Requirements
 ```shell